lasso-js/karma-lasso/README.md

   - `files` - A glob pattern or an array of glob patterns specifying which files to include for watch.
 If a file is not ignored, it is tested with this pattern(s).
 If this option is not set, anything that is not ignored will be watched.

-4. `ignore` - A glob pattern or an array of glob patterns specifying which files to not optimize.
+1. `ignore` - A glob pattern or an array of glob patterns specifying which files to not optimize.

-5. `files` - A glob pattern or an array of glob patterns specifying which files to include for optimization.
+1. `files` - A glob pattern or an array of glob patterns specifying which files to include for optimization.

+1. `moduleSearchPath` - if you are using the [`app-module-path`](https://www.npmjs.com/package/app-module-path) module, Set this key to a single path (`string`) or multiple paths (`array`). __Note: This module will not resolve the app-module-path dependency.
+If you are using this param, make sure `app-module-path` is added as a dependency in your module.__